Notes for before and after getting AI-900, AI-100, AI-102 certified, as we automate AI workflows in the Azure PaaS cloud

 - Competitive futures

-- Prequisites to this document
+- Prerequisites to this document

 - Automation necessary for PaaS